ashitajayaram/ashitajayaram/README.md

 ### 🚀 About Me
-- 🎓 Second-year engineering student (BTech in AI & ML)
+- 🎓 Engineering student (BTech in AI & ML)
 - 🤖 Passionate about Artificial Intelligence, Machine Learning, and Data Science
 - 🔥 Also exploring Backend Development, Python (NumPy, Pandas, Matplotlib), Robotics, Automotive Design, and Nano-Technology
 - ✨ Dreaming of making an impact with AI-driven solutions